akeneo/pim-docs/reference/api/index.rst

 ************************

 The first operation you will need to authorize third-party applications to use the API is to create a `client id`.
+A client id identifies a client application.

+To increase security, the OAuth protocol specifies that a client id comes with a secret.
+They are always generated, used and revoked together.

-To do so, use the following command:
+To create a new pair of client id / secret, use the following command:

 .. code-block:: bash